Perspectives: Patrons and Contemporary Objects

 The new collection of ceramics, furniture, silver and jewellery will highlight the pleasure and the value of a dialogue with intelligent making and imaginative design from all perspectives.

-For more information on the participating artists, please click on the names below;
+For more information on the participating artists, please click on their names.

 - Coming Soon